 The idea of a roll-up telephone is not entirely new.
 Although Samsung has not yet introduced products with a roll-up screen, several patents have emerged from the Korean manufacturer over time, using a roll-up display.

 Recently the Korean manufacturer has patented a bendable phone that you can wear on your wrist.
 Once expanded you have an elongated screen at your disposal.
-Previously, the company also patented a Samsung roll-up TV, as well as a roll-up tablet display.
-The applications of a flexible screen, however, go further than just consumer electronics products.
+Previously, the company also patented a Samsung roll-up TV and a roll-up tablet display.
+However, the applications of a flexible screen go further than just consumer electronics products.

 The expectation is that the cockpit of our car will change considerably in the coming years.
-At the beginning of this year, Samsung, together with Harman, showed a digital cockpit with six displays.
-Although flat display panels are currently being used, flexible displays will increasingly be used in the coming period, so that an even more streamlined design can be created.
+At the beginning of this year, Samsung and Harman showed a digital cockpit with six displays.
+Although flat display panels are currently being used, flexible displays will increasingly be used in the coming period, creating an even more streamlined design.

 Samsung is of course not the only leading display manufacturer that works on flexible and rollable screens.
-The Korean manufacturer, LG, announced at the beginning of this year that, in addition to a foldable smartphone, it was also investigating the possibilities of a smartphone with a roll-up display.
-In 2017, the company also patented a mobile device with a retractable display, but this device could be pulled out in the width.
+The Korean manufacturer, LG, announced at the beginning of this year that it was also investigating the possibilities of a smartphone with a roll-up display in addition to a foldable smartphone.
+In 2017, the company also patented a mobile device with a retractable display, but this device could be pulled out in width.
 LG has been experimenting for some time with flexible, rollable screens, for the time being, it is the only manufacturer that has introduced a rollable TV.

 It is difficult to predict whether Samsung actually intends to bring the patented smartphone into production.
 The company has now registered a large number of patents for future smartphone models.
-During the development process, models will always fall away, either because it is not yet technically feasible, or because it is too expensive, compared to the added value that the extra functionality offers.
+During the development process, models will always fall away, either because it is not yet technically feasible or because it is too expensive compared to the added value of the extra functionality.
 In any case, the expectation is that over time Samsung phones will also be introduced with an elongated screen, instead of a wide display, such as the Galaxy Fold.